KEY TAKE-OUTS

 How much do I need to pay if I choose to go through the Child Support Agency?

-Do I also need to pay school fees, uniforms, school excursions, extra-curricular activities if our child support is assessed through the Child Support Agency?
+Do I need to pay school fees, uniforms, school excursions and extra curricular activities on top of child support?

 What about clothes?
 Do I need to buy a set of clothes to have at my house, or should the parent I’m paying child support to send them?